 When my students show up to their 1st Lamaze class they are typically in their 3rd trimester and fairly close to meeting their baby.
-This is per my request because most of what we talk about needs to be fresh on the couples mind when thy go into labor and bring baby home.
+This is per my request because most of what we talk about needs to be fresh on the couple’s mind when they go into labor and bring baby home.
 The downside is I often find myself wishing they had known some pertinent information much earlier in pregnancy or even prior to conception.
 This led me to compose a list of 10 things to know BEFORE pregnancy that I talk about now in Pregnancy Prep Workshops.

 Movement & Alignment